Medieval Seminar Series

 – SUMMER TERM –

-Weds.
+Fri.
 8th May Research Day in Medieval English Studies Workshop, 9am-6pm.
+Rm H545

-A collaboration between Universities of Padua, Warwick, Peter Pazmany, Budapest, and Lausanne.
+A presentation of doctoral and post-doctoral research-in-progress, with participants from the Universities of Padua, Warwick, Peter Pazmany, Budapest, Queen Mary UL, and Lausanne.

 Dr Emma Campbell (French Studies): Emma dot Campbell at warwick dot ac dot uk